-Domestic violence can have a wide range of effects on the children who experience it.
-They may respond with frustration and tears, withdrawal or nervousness.
-The child's age, the duration of the incident and his or her proximity to it can all impact the reaction.
+Domestic violence can have a wide range of effects on children who experience it.
+They may respond with frustration and tears, withdrawal, or nervousness.
+The child's age, the duration of the incident, and his or her proximity to it can all impact the reaction.
 If you are a Tennessee parent caught up in a violent scenario at home, knowing how to talk to your children about what is happening may be helpful.

 Other signs you should be on the lookout for include: